-7.12 Management of College Oversubscription
+7.13 Management of College Oversubscription

 Our colleges will carefully monitor applications and project enrolment to assess the likelihood of the college being oversubscribed.
-In the event that a college expects to be oversubscribed, places in college will be offered in order of the following prioritisation categories.
+In the event that a college expects to be oversubscribed, places in college, and places at course level, will be allocated at enrolment in order of the prioritisation categories identified below.
+Students will be invited to enrol in order of the categories set out below.